broder/broder.github.io/about.md

 #### Website for [Channel 5][ch5]

-* Updated an internal CMS to allow playlists to be created and content to be prepared for a new online platform
+* Updated an internal CMS to allow playlists to be created and content to be prepared for a new online platform.

 _Technologies:_
 Ruby on Rails, MySQL